 Previously, she taught at the University of Amsterdam, department of Media Studies, and was a guest lecturer at a.o. the Vrije Universiteit Amsterdam, Design Academy Eindhoven, ArtEZ University of the Arts, de Nederlandse Filmacademie, the 25th International Philosophy Olympiad and the IMAL Urban Media Lab Symposium in Brussels.

 As a cultural programmer, she co-curated the festivals So it Goes (2019), Club Voyage (2015), Frisse Moed (2012) and Het Verval (2012), as well as the exhibition Souvenirs at Felix Meritis in Amsterdam (Gevonden Voorwerpen, 2015).
-Since September 2019, Katía hosts livingroom concerts (Huiskamerconcerten Rotterdam) at her 2nd floor apartment in Rotterdam.
+Since September 2019, Katía hosts intimate concerts (Huiskamerconcerten Rotterdam) at her 2nd floor apartment in Rotterdam.
 Together with Sjaak Douma (Analogue Dear) she is co-founder of //\ hoekhuis.

-Between 2011-2014 Katía released a series of records with bandmembers Denis Wouters, Jelle Himmelreich, Zoli Soos, Viktor Truijen, and many collaborating musicians.
-In 2018, she joined Port of Call, lead by Pieter van Vliet.
-Later this year, Katía will release a new record in collaboration with Mart Jeninga, under the title Room to Stay.
+Between 2011-2014 Katía released a series of records with band members Denis Wouters, Jelle Himmelreich, Zoli Soos, Viktor Truijen, and many collaborating musicians.
+She joined Port of Call, lead by Pieter van Vliet in 2018.
+Katía’s latest record Room to Stay (produced with Mart Jeninga) is launched in July 2020.
 More about Katía’s music at soundslikekatia.com and katia.bandcamp.com

 E-mail: mail [at] katiatruijen.com